A guide to living in New Zealand

 With this in mind, it is important to point out that this does not mean you should expect poor quality housing, poor workmanship or inferior materials ; in fact, it just means that your budget might not go as far in New Zealand as it did in your home country due to the development of the housing market, demand and the evolution of the New Zealand economy.

-For new migrants moving here with some financial assets, it can mean that purchasing property in the country will take more research, and, in turn, can also end up being a low risk but very beneficial short-term investment with potentially high realised gains.
+For new migrants moving here with some financial assets, it can mean that purchasing property in the country will take some research, and, in turn, can also end up being a low risk but very beneficial short-term investment with potentially high realised gains.
 If you are on a tight budget however, then it would be advisable to look for property within other, less prized areas that are "on the up’'.

 Food in New Zealand